Inverse Multiobjective Optimization Through Online Learning

-In the second set of experiment, the learner seeks to learn $\mfb$ given the noisy decisions that arrive sequentially in $T$ rounds.
+\textbf{Learning the Right-hand Side} In the second set of experiments, the learner seeks to learn $\mfb$ given the noisy decisions that arrive sequentially in $T$ rounds.
 We assume that $\mfb$ is within $[-10,10]^{2}$. $T = 1000$ rounds of noisy decisions are generated. $K = 81$ weights from $\mathscr{W}_{2}$ are evenly sampled.
 The learning rate is set to $\eta_{t} = 5/\sqrt{t}$.
 Then, we apply Algorithms \ref{alg:algorithm1} and \ref{alg:algorithm2}.

-To illustrate the performance of the two algorithms, we run $100$ repetitions of the experiments.
+To illustrate the performance of them, we run $100$ repetitions of the experiments.
 Figure \ref{fig:qp_b_online_error} shows the estimation error of $\mfb$ in each round over the $100$ repetitions for the two algorithms.
 We also plot the average estimation error of the $100$ repetitions.
 As can be seen in the figure, convergence for both algorithms is pretty fast.
 In addition, we see in Figure \ref{fig:qp_b_online_time} that Algorithm \ref{alg:algorithm2} is much faster than Algorithm \ref{alg:algorithm1}.